-The InSinkErator Garbage Disposal Evolution Cover Control Plus stands out for safety and quiet operation.
-For one thing, the magnetic Cover Control lid for the disposal must be securely in place before it will run.
+The InSinkErator Pro Series 3/4 HP Food Waste Disposal stands out for safety and quiet operation.
+For one thing, the magnetic lid for the disposal must be securely in place before it will run.
 This cover also serves as a start switch, so the unit need not be operated by a wall switch, a feature that makes this InSinkErator ideal for kitchen island sinks.
-Last but not least, the Cover Control lid reduces noise, as does the insulated body.
-It’s a fairly large at 16.25 inches high and 10 inches in diameter, and InSinkErator provides a seven-year limited warranty.
+Last but not least, the lid reduces noise, as does the insulated body.

 To find the best garbage disposal for your kitchen and your needs, continue now to learn the ins and outs of this appliance type and to get the details on our top-favorite picks.